OctopusDeployLabs/SpaceCloner/docs/UseCase-BreakUpSpace.md

 - `CloneProjectChannelRules` - set to `true` as you'll want to include the channel rules with the project.
 - `CloneTeamUserRoleScoping` - set to `true` as you'll want to include all the scoped permissions with the teams.
 - `CloneProjectVersioningReleaseCreationSettings` - set to `true` as you'll want to include the release creation settings.
+- `CloneProjectDeploymentProcess` - set to `true` as you'll want to include the project deployment process.
+- `CloneProjectRunbooks` - set to `true` as you'll want to include the project runbooks.

 ```PowerShell
 CloneSpace.ps1 -SourceOctopusUrl "https://samples.octopus.app" `